 Why it makes the list:

-This is a short, animated video full of engaging short slips.
+This is a short, animated video full of engaging short clips.
 The animation is colourful and amusing yet tasteful, so it keeps your attention for a topic that can be a bit dry.
 It highlights both good and bad practices.
 It covers proper ladder safety as well as falls from heights.

-This video would be a great introduction to a training session on working at heights and even though it is rather funny, it could be used effectively to start more serious discussions.
+This video would be a great introduction to a training session on working at heights, and even though it is rather funny, it could be used effectively to start more serious discussions.

 Great for: Any workers, supervisors, or employers who encounter working at heights scenarios.